ipld/go-datalark/docs/constructors.md

-"Restructuring" refers to taking some Starlark value -- whether it be something simple like a string, or something complex like nested dicts and lists -- and process the whole thing into an IPLD Node tree at once.
+"Restructuring" refers to taking some Starlark value -- whether it be something simple like a string, or something complex like nested dicts and lists -- and processes the whole thing into an IPLD Node tree at once.

 For example, "restructuring" means if you want an IPLD struct type, you can create a Starlark dict with the same keys as the struct's field names,